ucfopen/Materia-Docs/_administrators/ubuntu-apache-install-guide.md

 mysql> exit
 ```

 Test your new user.
-This time use your materia user's password.
+This time use your `materia` user's password.

 ```shell
 $ mysql -h localhost -u materia -p
 ```

-And let's check to see if materia can read the database.
+And let's check to see if the `materia` user can read the database.

 ```shell
 mysql> use materia;